mirthAI/RetinaRegNet/README.md

 # RetinaRegNet
-RetinaRegNet is a state-of-the-art tool designed to align two-dimensional retinal images that exhibit significant displacement or shifts with ease.
-Unlike other methods, it does not require the usual training for image registration, making it one of the few tools to implement a zero-shot learning approach.
-It uses a latent diffusion model to generate viable Diffusion Feature Maps (DIFT), marking a significant advancement in the field of retinal image registration.
-Furthermore, the model has proven to be effective on complex retinal image datasets such as 'FIRE', 'FLoRI21', and 'LSFG'.
+RetinaRegNet is a cutting-edge tool designed to align two-dimensional retinal images that exhibit significant displacement or shifts with relative ease and efficacy.
+Unlike other methods, it does not require conventional training for image registration, making it one of the few tools that use a zero-shot learning approach.
+The method is inspired by the paper titled ["Emergent Correspondence from Image Diffusion"](https://arxiv.org/abs/2306.03881), employing an advanced latent stable diffusion model to generate robust Diffusion Feature Maps (DIFT), significantly advancing the field of retinal image registration.
+Additionally, the model has effectively worked on three challenging retinal image datasets: two public datasets, ["FIRE"](https://carlos.hernandez.im/papers/2017_07_JMO.pdf) and ["FLoRI21"](https://d197for5662m48.cloudfront.net/documents/publicationstatus/162961/preprint_pdf/738552aa194d07089578b227a4057471.pdf), and a privately owned dataset titled "LSFG".

 ## Requirements
 The scripts were executed using a custom kernel configured with the list of packages mentioned below.
 * torch-2.0.1